Skip to main content

 • transaction_id — Privy’s internal transaction identifier for tracking

-• user_operation_hash — Unique identifier for the broadcasted transaction
+• user_operation_hash — Unique identifier for the broadcasted user operation

-• hash — Empty string until the transaction is confirmed on-chain
+• hash — Empty string until the transaction confirms on-chain

 Transaction lifecycle